Revolutionizing Employee Engagement: Tailoring Total Rewards for Maximum Impact

 - Establish a 503(c) for scholarships for employees and their children, or to support community initiatives.

-- Allow employees to donate their PTO to other employees who are in need of more time off due to a personal or health issue.
+- Allow employees to donate their PTO to other employees who need more time off due to a personal or health issue.